Structure of conflict graphs in constraint alignment problems and algorithms: Introduction

 \section{Introduction}

-The {\it graph alignment} problem has important applications in biological network alignment, in particular in the alignments of protein-protein interaction (PPI) networks~\cite{AbakaBE13,AladagE13,sharan06,ZaslavskiyBV09,beams13}.
-Undirected graphs $G_1, G_2$ (not necessarily connected) correspond to PPI networks from a pair of species, where each of the vertex sets $V_1, V_2$ represent the sets of proteins, and $E_1, E_2$ represent respectively the sets of known protein interactions pertaining to the networks of species under consideration.
-The informal goal is to find a one-to-one mapping between $V_1, V_2$ that maximizes the "similarity" of the mapped proteins; usually scored with respect to the aminoacid sequence similarity of the mapped proteins and the conservation of interactions between the pairs of mappings.
-Functional orthology is an important application that serves as the main motivation to study the alignment problems as part of a comparative analysis of PPI networks; a successful alignment could provide a basis for deciding the proteins that have similar functions across species.
-Such information may further be used in predicting functions of proteins with unknown functions or in verifying those with known functions, in detecting common orthologous pathways between species, or in reconstructing the evolutionary dynamics of various species.
-A graph theory problem related to the biological network alignment problem is that of finding the {\it maximum common edge subgraph} (MCES) of a pair of graphs, a problem commonly employed in the matchings of 2D/3D chemical structures~\cite{Raymond02maximumcommon}.
+The \emph{ graph alignment} problem has important applications in biological network alignment, in particular in the alignments of protein-protein interaction (PPI) networks~(\citet{AbakaBE13,AladagE13,sharan06,ZaslavskiyBV09,beams13}).
+Undirected graphs $G_1=(V_1,E_1), G_2=(V_2,E_2)$ (not necessarily connected) correspond to PPI networks for a pair of species, where the vertex sets $V_1, V_2$ represent the sets of proteins, and $E_1, E_2$ represent the sets of known protein interactions pertaining to the networks of species under consideration.
+The informal goal is to find \mar{similar patterns between two PPI networks by identifying} a one-to-one mapping \mar{between some vertices of} $V_1$ and $V_2$ that maximizes the "similarity" of the mapped proteins, usually scored with respect to the aminoacid sequence similarity and the conservation of interactions between mapped proteins.
+Functional orthology is an important application that serves as the main motivation to study the alignment problems as part of a comparative analysis of PPI networks. \fer{A successful protein interaction network alignment across multiple species could provide a basis for deciding the proteins with similar functions, which may further be used in predicting functions of proteins with unknown functions or in verifying those with known functions, in detecting common orthologous pathways between species, or in reconstructing the evolutionary dynamics~(\citet{pmid28194172})}.

+A graph theory problem related to the biological network alignment problem is that of finding the \emph{ maximum common edge subgraph} (MCES) of a pair of graphs, a problem commonly employed in the matchings of 2D/3D chemical structures~(\citet{Raymond02maximumcommon}).
 The MCES of two undirected graphs $G_1, G_2$ is a common subgraph (not necessarily induced) that contains the largest number of edges common to both $G_1$ and $G_2$.
-The NP-hardness of the MCES problem~\cite{GareyJ79} trivially implies that the biological network alignment problem is also NP-hard.
+The NP-hardness of the MCES problem proposed in~\citet{GareyJ79} trivially implies that the biological network alignment problem is also NP-hard.